The United Nations Director for the Internal Oversight and Investigation Services, Nick Kaldas, was formerly the Deputy

 Commissioner of New South Wales (NSW) Police Force, and has a wealth of experience in major crime and homicide investigations and operations, emergency management, counter terrorism, armed robbery, major drug investigations and covert operations.

-For some years he was in command of Counter Terrorism and Special Tactics Command, the central unit responsible for all investigative, and intelligence activity in countering terrorism, as well as prevention, preparedness and response to both high risk situations and all acts of politically motivated violence and terrorism, and he was a member of the Australian National Counter Terrorism Committee for 7 years.
-He also held the statutory position of State Emergency Operations Controller in his jurisdiction, commanding all planning, preparation and operations in Emergency Management.
+For some years, he was in command of Counter Terrorism and Special Tactics Command, responsible for all investigative and intelligence activity in countering terrorism, preparedness and response to high risk situations, and was also a member of the Australian National Counter Terrorism Committee.

-He served in Iraq in 2004/5 as Deputy Chief Police Adviser for Coalition Forces, rebuilding the Iraqi National Police; and in 2009/10 as Chief of Investigations with the UN Special Tribunal for Lebanon, investigating the assassination of Prime Minister Hariri and 21 other related murders or attempted murders, and in 2016 he served as Chief of Investigations with the UN/OPCW Joint Investigative Mechanism, leading the investigation into the use of chemical weapons in the Syrian conflict.
+Nick served in Iraq in 2018/05 as Deputy Chief Police Advisor for Coalition Forces, rebuilding the Iraqi National Police and later as Chief of Investigations with the UN Special Tribunal for Lebanon, investigating the assassination of Prime Minister Hariri.
+In 2016, he served as Chief of Investigations with the UN/OPCW Joint Investigative Mechanism, investigating the use of chemical weapons in the Syrian conflict.